Frequently Asked Questions

 It depends.
 If the keys are in the ignition then that can be enough for a judge to find you in physical control of the vehicle (even if the car is not running).

-Yes, both siblings and roommates fall into the category of a domestic relationship.
+No, both siblings and roommates do not fall into the category of a domestic relationship.

 Yes, because a battery is any unconsented touching; injuries are not required.